-- (b) the extent to which contaminants present in the discharge have been removed or reduced through treatment; and - (c) whether the discharge is of a temporary or short term nature and/or whether the discharge is associated with necessary maintenance or replacement work for any regionally significant infrastructure.
+- (a) the potential adverse effects of the discharge on spiritual and cultural values of Marlborough's tangata whenua iwi; - (b) the extent to which contaminants present in the discharge have been removed or reduced through treatment; - (c) whether the discharge is of a temporary or short term nature and/or whether the discharge is associated with necessary maintenance or replacement work for any regionally significant infrastructure; and - (d) the potential for adverse effects on ecosystem health including in combination with other consented discharges.

 In order to protect the mauri of nga wai, it is essential to have regard to the potential adverse effects on the spiritual and cultural values of Marlborough's tangata whenua iwi when considering any discharge permit application for the discharge of contaminants to water.
 The relevant iwi will be those who are kaitiaki for the receiving waters or those who have a statutory acknowledgement with respect to the waterbody.
 The position of iwi will inform the decision making process about the resources or values of significance to tangata whenua, the potential adverse effects of the discharge on these resources and values, and appropriate measures necessary to avoid, remedy or mitigate any adverse effects.
 The position of iwi would preferably be established by the resource consent applicant in consultation with the iwi as part of the process of assessing environmental effects.
-The outcome of this consultation would then be reflected in the
+The outcome of this consultation would then be reflected in the subsequent resource consent application.